jordaniza/ve-explainer/GENERALISED_LINEAR.md

 5. `dslope` changes happen not at unlock time, but instead after `duration`
 6. Creating a lock should not allow a `maxDuration`
 7. Withdrawals can be done immediately or subject to a withdrawal queue

-## Generalising

-Bad abstractions kill, and trying to do too much by combining increasing and decreasing curves is likely a bad idea.

-We should start by simply defining an IncreasingLockEscrow, designed to be used with an increasing lock curve.
-If we find elegant abstractions along the way - excellent.

-## Merging and Splitting